 To Obtain Legal Assistance

-The Social Enterprise & Nonprofit Law Clinic will assist approximately 10-12 clients during each semester (Fall and Spring) of the academic year (September-May).
-Resources allow the Clinic to handle a limited number of cases each semester.
+The Social Enterprise & Nonprofit Law Clinic assists approximately 10-12 clients during each semester (Fall and Spring) of the academic year (September-May).
+Resources allow the Clinic to handle a limited number of cases each semester, and legal assistance for new clients is not available from May to August.
 Clients are chosen according to a range of factors that include the variety in the Clinic's client load and the educational value of the client representation.

 Once the client agrees to legal representation by the Clinic, Clinic attorneys will prepare an Engagement Letter with the client, specifying the scope of legal work to be completed and detailing the confidential nature of the attorney-client relationship.
 The client must agree to be represented by law students working under the supervision of a licensed attorney, to maintain active communication with the Clinic attorneys and students, and to attend scheduled meetings or calls with the Clinic attorneys and students.
 Because the Clinic is an educational course for students, clients can expect that the legal work done for the client will take longer to complete than if the legal work were to be completed by a fee-based, private practicing attorney.